Tracking One of the Nation’s Leaders in Capital Punishment

 About the Author

-After law school, I clerked at the Supreme Court of Florida, which is where I was first exposed to capital punishment in Florida.
+After law school, I clerked at the Supreme Court of Florida, which is where I was first exposed to capital punishment.
 I am barred in Florida and Washington, D.C.
 I serve on the Steering Committee and as a volunteer for the ABA Death Penalty Representation Project.

 The Reason Behind the Blog

 When working at the Supreme Court of Florida from 2016-2019 during Hurst v.
 Florida, I realized how little society knows about the reality of capital punishment.
-Since leaving the Court, I have written extensively on capital sentencing and the related constitutional issues.
-(My law review articles and op-eds can be found on the Resources page.)
+Since leaving the Court, I have written extensively on capital sentencing and related constitutional issues.

-My purpose for writing comes from a passion for these issues and the belief that everyone—regardless of their political views—should understand and be educated on the reality of capital punishment if they live in a state or country that retains the death penalty.
+My purpose for writing comes from a passion for these issues and the belief that everyone—regardless of their political views—should understand and be educated on the reality of capital punishment if they live in a state or country that retains the death penalty, as we all do.
 The purpose for this blog is education, not politics or advocacy.

 Disclaimer

 This blog reflects my personal views—not my law firm’s, its clients’, or any former employer’s.
-The transmission of information or communication with me through this site or its Twitter account does not establish or constitute an attorney-client relationship.
+The transmission of information or communication with me through this site or its other social media accounts does not establish or constitute an attorney-client relationship.
 Nothing posted on TFDP constitutes legal advice.

 Want more?